khargreaves/wildberrywood-web/little-explorers.md

 Monday mornings, 10am-11.30am

+Dates for spring term 2019:
-Spring term will run from 18th March 2019
+- 18th March - Birds
+- 25th March - Mother's Day
+- 1st April - Going on a Bear Hunt!
+- 8th April - Easter fun
+* 15th and 22nd no sessions
+- 29th April summer term sessions begin

 ## Where?

 Covert Woods, Poverest Park, Orpington.

 Poverest Park is a short walk from Orpington town centre.
-The nearest bus stop is Perry Hall School (stop P, route 61) and the car park is accessed via Footbury Hill Rd, Orpington BR6 2SX.
+The nearest bus stop is Perry Hall School (stop P, route 61) and the free car park is accessed via Footbury Hill Rd, Orpington BR6 2SX.

 Our meeting point is the fallen tree on the far